 America has made great strides in ensuring that women and girls have equal access to opportunity, but there is much left to do.
-Women still only make 78 cents on the dollar compared to men.
+Women still only make 82 cents on the dollar compared to men, and that disparity is even greater for women of color.
 The United States lags many of our peer nations when it comes to providing mandatory sick leave and paid maternity leave.
-And a woman’s right to make her own reproductive choices is under constant attack.
+And a woman’s right to make her own reproductive choices is under new and dangerous attack.
 Every legislator must be persuaded to fight for progress on these and other issues, but we can accelerate that progress by electing more women at all levels of government.

 * * * *

-Congressman John Sarbanes has received a 100% on the Congressional scorecards of Planned Parenthood, NARAL, Federally Employed Women, & the American Association of University Women.
+Congressman John Sarbanes has received 100% ratings on the scorecards of Federally Employed Women and The American Association of University Women Action Fund.